debkbanerji/tom-pairings-wrapper/README.md

 This documentation assumes you know how to host a static site

+## Warning
+**Please be careful!** As of the time of writing, this is the product of just a few hours of eng time and no user testing.
+If you do decide to use this anyway, let me know about any bugs you may find.
+I'll remove this warning once I've had a time to test this properly.

 ## How to use

 - Copy all of the files in the repo into the folder where you're hosting your static assets (you can leave out `README.md` and `logo.png`)